JuliaDiff/ChainRules.jl/README.md

 To add ChainRules support to your package, by defining new `rrule`s or `frules`, you only need to depend on the very light-weight package ChainRulesCore.jl.
 This repository contains ChainRules.jl, which is what people actually use directly.
-ChainRules reexports all the ChainRulesCore functionality, and has all the rules for the Julia standard library. and has all the rules for the julia standard library.
+ChainRules reexports all the ChainRulesCore functionality, and has all the rules for the Julia standard library.

 Here are some of the core features of the package: